yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 | CpGV-M | 564 | T   | C   | CpGV-M   | 976 | 821,154,1,0 | ALT1   | 154        | 0.157787 | 0.157787     |
 | CpGV-M | 564 | T   | C   | CpGV-V15 | 880 | 33,846,1,0  | ALT1   | 846        | 0.961364 | 0.961364     |

-We can now start the first visualisation and create a plot for each CpGV isolate (`SAMPLE`), plotting the position of the SNV (`POS`) against the relative frequency of the alternative nucleotide (`REL.ALT`).
+We can now start the first visualisation and create a plot for each CpGV isolate (`ISOLATE`), plotting the position of the SNV (`POS`) against the relative frequency of the alternative nucleotide (`REL.ALT`).
 Note that we are not using the REL.ALT threshold values because we want to look at the unfiltered data.

 > <hands-on-title>SNV plot</hands-on-title>
 >